nilshartmann/bundlemaker/README.txt

-BundleMaker

-BundleMaker is a software dependency management tool based on Eclipse.
+*BundleMaker* is a software dependency management tool based on Eclipse.

-BundleMaker provides a set of parsers and analyzers that allows you to analyze all the dependencies beetween the resources of your application.
-Based in these information you can restructure your system by (virtually) grouping resources into arbitrary modules.
-Once the restructuring has been completed, you can export the newly modularized system into arbitrary target structures (e.g. OSGi bundles, PDE projects).
+BundleMaker provides a set of parsers and analyzers that allow you to analyze all the dependencies beetween the resources of your application.
+Based on these information you can (re-)modularize your application by (virtually) grouping resources into arbitrary modules.
+Once the restructuring has been completed, you can export the newly modularized system into several target structures (e.g. OSGi bundles, PDE projects).

 Website:
   https://www.bundlemaker.org/